By Kelsey Fox

 4. Mark Zuckerberg

-Mark Zuckerberg is the American computer programmer and internet entrepreneur responsible for developing Facebook in his Harvard dorm room.
-Facebook, Inc., for which Zuckerberg currently serves as CEO, has continued to grow exponentially since Zuckerberg first moved the company to Palo Alto, California.
-The social media website currently boasts over 1 billion users worldwide.
 Every year since 2010, Time magazine has included Zuckerberg on their lists of the 100 wealthiest people, most influential people, and as part of their annual Person of the Year feature.
-Though his official salary as CEO of Facebook is exactly $1, Zuckerberg’s personal wealth is estimated at $33.1 billion.
+Though his official salary as CEO of Facebook is $1, Zuckerberg’s personal wealth is estimated at $82.9 billion.

 3. Larry Page